alexanderfurnas/VirtualWorkshop/index.md

-# Junior Americanist Workship Series
+# Junior Americanist Workshop Series
 A new virtual workshop for American politics reseach in the pandemic age.

 ### Mission